Mendenhall Glacier Ice Caves

 If you see this after your page is loaded completely, leafletJS files are missing.

-After the arrival in Juneau airport, visitors can take the route leading south-east to the nearby Juneau City.
+After the arrival at Juneau airport, visitors can take the route leading south-east to the nearby Juneau City.
 But there is also another route – to the north – and after some seven kilometers, the road stops at the Mendenhall Lake.
-Here visitors finally have an unhindered view on a beautiful natural landmark – Mendenhall Glacier or, in local Tlingit language – Sitaantaagu or “The Glacier Behind the Town”.
+Here visitors finally have an unhindered view of a beautiful natural landmark – Mendenhall Glacier or, in the local Tlingit language – Sitaantaagu or “The Glacier Behind the Town”.
 This glacier ends in the lake and numerous icebergs with the characteristic blue color of glacial ice are floating around the lake.
 Mighty, noisy Nugget Falls are visible to the right.
 Mountains are covered with thick, deep green forests but their summits are covered with ice and snow.
 Beautiful!

 But there is a note of sadness in this landscape: consequences of global warming.
 Like almost any other glacier in the world, Mendenhall Glacier is melting and receding.

 Mendenhall Glacier got its European-American name in 1891 or 1892 from Thomas Corwin Mendenhall (1841-1924): this outstanding scientist defined the border between Alaska and Canada.
 Back then the glacier extended further south, in the site of the present-day Mendenhall Lake.
-Now it has receded per some 3 kilometers and continues to melt.
+Now it has receded by some 3 kilometers and continues to melt.
 The glacier is 21.9 km long.

 Currently, the glacier ends in the lake – but soon it will recede further and pull out from the lake.
-Then there will be no more floating icebergs in the Mendenhall lake.
+Then there will be no more floating icebergs in Mendenhall lake.